TimothyKimble/TimothyKimble/README.md

 ### Hello Adventurer ⚔
 My name is Timothy Kimble.
-I'm currently a student for software development at Boise Codeworks.
-I am eager to learn anything and everything relating to software development, especially in the scope of gaming! 🎮

-I am currently learning full-stack web development involving HTML, CSS/Bootstrap, Javascript, Node.js, Vue.js, and C#.
+I'm currently a Full-Stack Software Engineer working primarilly in C#, Java, MongoDB, React and Azure.

 I would love to have you follow me on my journey to becoming a software developer by viewing my landing page!
 🖥 &nbsp;https://github.com/TimothyKimble